Borda/dataset-histology-landmarks/README.md

 4,346,207
 ...
 ```
- and it can be simply imported by `pandas`
+ and it can be simply imported by `pandas`.

-The folder structure is the same as for images, so the landmarks share the same names with the image and they are located in the same directory next to images.
+The landmarks files are stored in the same folder as their corresponding images and share the same name.

 ```
 DATASET